tpan496/Horde/README.md

-# Horde - A Wave zombie survival gamemode for Garry's Mod.
+# Horde - A wave zombie survival gamemode for Garry's Mod.

 ### Want to contribute to our fork?
 - Join our [Discord](discord.gg/npc).